A complete guide to the Gorgias CSAT report

 "Average CSAT" represents the traditional average of all collected customer ratings (e.g., 4.5 out of 5), offering a general overview of satisfaction.
 The "Satisfaction Score" specifically calculates the percentage of positive ratings (typically 4 and 5 stars), providing a clearer measure of genuinely happy customers.

-While the Gorgias CSAT report is excellent for identifying issues retrospectively, it primarily acts as a lagging indicator.
-For proactive improvement, it often needs to be supplemented with tools that can analyze trends across all support conversations and simulate solutions before they impact live customers.
+The Gorgias CSAT report is excellent for identifying issues and trends.
+For even more proactive improvement, it can be supplemented with tools that analyze trends across all support conversations to refine solutions before they impact live customers.